Toyo Eiwa Jogakuin

 Department of Human Sciences

 The Doctoral Degree Program, established in 2002, was initially offered in the areas of clinical psychology and thanatology.
 It has subsequently been expanded to include the fields of human growth and development, education, and religion.
-Five graduates ── four in the field of thanatology and one in clinical psychology ── have thus far been awarded a Ph.D.
+Eleven graduates —eight in the field of thanatology, two in religious and one in clinical psychology studies—have thus far been awarded the Ph.D.

 Department of International Cooperation